Learning you have an account in collections can be a stressful experience. But don’t ignore it and hope it goes away.

 You can’t remove collections from your credit report unless the account doesn’t belong to you or the account is the result of fraud.
 If you see a collection account on your report you don’t recognize, you can contact the collection agency using the phone number listed on your credit report.
 They can confirm if the debt belongs to you and provide other relevant information about the account.
 The Consumer Financial Protection Bureau has sample letters you can use to help guide you if you’re asking for more information from a collector.
 If you suspect a collection account on your TransUnion credit report is fraudulent, you should report the fraud at identitytheft.gov and dispute it through the TransUnion Service Center.

-Medical collection debt will not appear on your credit report until one year from the date of the original delinquency.
+Medical collection debt with an initial reported balance under $500 and paid medical collection debt no longer appears on credit reports.
+Additionally, unpaid medical collection debt will not appear on your credit report until one year from the date of the original delinquency.
 This gives you and your insurance company, if you have one, time to work with your provider and come up with a payment plan if necessary.
-In the first half of 2023, medical collection debt under $500 will no longer appear on credit reports.
-Additionally, medical collection debt that has been paid in full is no longer included on your credit report.

 Whether these changes to medical collection debt reporting have an impact on your credit score and by how much depends on your credit history and the credit scoring model used.
 VantageScore® credit scoring models no longer include unpaid medical collections when calculating credit scores.
 While FICO® hasn’t made changes to their scoring models to directly address medical debt collections, recent FICO models already omitted third-party collections that are paid in full which had an original delinquency amount of under $100 in credit score calculations.